Skip to main content

 Emergency management, Governor and local emergency management agencies, mutual aid agreements with federally recognized Indian tribes, authorized, Secs.
 31-9-6, 31-9-9 am'd.

-This bill would authorize the Governor to enter into mutual agreements with federally recognized Indian tribes.
+• Amends §31-9-6 to authorize the Governor to enter into mutual aid agreements with federally recognized Indian tribes and to coordinate emergency plans with tribal and federal/state partners.

-This bill would authorize the director of a local agency for emergency management to develop or cause to be developed mutual aid agreements with federally recognized Indian tribes located in the state.
+• §31-9-9(c): local directors may develop mutual aid agreements with federally recognized Indian tribes located within the state.

 Subjects